145th Rifle Division: Baltic Offensives

-By July 8 the 43rd Army had advanced deeply into the so-called "Baltic Gap" that had developed between Army Group Center and Army Group and was approaching Švenčionys in Lithuania.
+By July 8 the 43rd Army had advanced deeply into the so-called "Baltic Gap" that had developed between Army Group Center and Army Group North and was approaching Švenčionys in Lithuania.
 By July 22 a favorable situation had come about for 1st Baltic and 3rd Belorussian Fronts to develop the offensive toward Daugavpils, Panevėžys, and Šiauliai.
 The German grouping in and around Daugavpils was facing encirclement, and chose to attack the forces of 1st Baltic between there and Šiauliai, primarily 92nd and 1st Corps, in an effort to escape.
 The attackers included 11th SS Division Nordland, 58th and 225th Infantry Divisions, 393rd Assault Gun Brigade, and other units.
 Despite this, 51st Army was successful in taking Panevėžys the same day.
 Under the circumstances, with 43rd Army resisting successfully, on July 24 the commander of 1st Baltic Front, Army Gen. I. K. Bagramyan, chose to continue advancing with his remaining forces in an effort to cut off not just the Daugavpils grouping, but all of Army Group North, from its communications with East Prussia.

 The Front's situation improved further on July 25 as 4th Shock Army, now in 2nd Baltic Front, moved up to Daugavpils and prepared to take it by storm, and the counterattacks against 43rd Army had almost totally ended.
 51st and 2nd Guards Armies advanced along the PanevėžysŠiauliai axis without serious opposition and were threatening to reach the Gulf of Riga.
 Beloborodov was ordered to maintain his current positions while also preparing to move to the northwest.
 On July 27 the German Daugavpils grouping began a hurried retreat in the same direction, and the city fell to 4th Shock, but 43rd Army had little success when it attacked in the afternoon.
 The next day the 43rd and 51st Armies opened the ŠiauliaiRiga operational axis, but their forces were scattered along a 206km-wide frontage.
 The 43rd pushed ahead 20km on July 28 before increasing resistance forced a halt.
 On the morning of July 31 the 3rd Guards Mechanized Corps took the town of Tukums and cut the remaining road from Germany to Army Group North.
 At this time the 145th was in the vicinity of Kupiškis.